-By Ruben Ghulghazaryan, Davit Piliposyan, Zhengfang Liu, Chunshan Du, Jeff Wilson, Qijian Wan, Xinyi Hu, Zhixi Chen – Mentor, A Siemens Business
+By Ruben Ghulghazaryan, Davit Piliposyan, Zhengfang Liu, Chunshan Du, Jeff Wilson, Qijian Wan, Xinyi Hu, Zhixi Chen

 Chemical-mechanical polishing (CMP) is a key process in integrated circuit (IC) manufacturing, used to ensure surface planarity.
 Successful fabrication and performance of semiconductor devices is highly dependent on the final planarity of the processed layers.
-CMP engineers strive to optimize design planarity, but the variety of fill options currently requires expensive and time-consuming wafer production to determine the best solution.
+CMP engineers strive to optimize design planarity, but the variety of available fill options typically requires expensive and time-consuming wafer production to determine the best solution.

 The general flow is as follows: